atmosx/argosnap/README.md

 # Argosnap

-This gem installs a script which displays [OSX notifications](http://support.apple.com/kb/ht5362)  when your [tarsnap account](http://www.tarsnap.com/) falls bellow a predefined threshold of [picodollars](http://www.tarsnap.com/picoUSD-why.html).
+This gem allows you to displays your current amount of picodollars along with [OSX notifications](http://support.apple.com/kb/ht5362)  when your [tarsnap account](http://www.tarsnap.com/) falls bellow a predefined threshold of [picodollars](http://www.tarsnap.com/picoUSD-why.html).

 ## Installation